-Service desk team members work on individual tickets manually to segregate and analyze; AI can simplify to provide end-users with quick and accurate solutions.
-It accelerates resolution by comparing current tickets with past ones and keeping service desk ahead.
-Calls on the agent’s desk can be routed intelligently by the use of AI.
+Service desk team members work on individual tickets manually to segregate and analyze them; AI can simplify to provide end-users with quick and accurate solutions.
+It accelerates resolution by comparing current tickets with past ones and keeping the service desk ahead.
+Calls on the agent’s and IT service desk can be routed intelligently by the use of AI.

 Gain cost-effective operations

-Staffing costs are a major element of total IT; high operations costs can hinder growth and overall competitiveness.
+Staffing service operation costs are a major element of total IT; high service operation costs can hinder growth and overall competitiveness.
 Because AI reduces the need to outsource and makes each employee more productive, it reduces costs significantly.

 Handle tasks securely and scalably